EGPostema/DrawerDissect/README.md

    `ocr_header`, `ocer_label`, `ocr_validation`

 <ins>Other adjustments</ins>
-  - Our cropping and mask-generation scripts rely on Roboflow-generated `.json` files
+  - All cropping and mask-generation scripts rely on Roboflow-generated `.json` files
-     - These may need modifications for different models' output formats.
+     - These may need to be modified for different models' output formats
-  - There will likely be additional dependencies to install
-  - Our **main processing script** `process_images.py` will need to be adjusted
+  - The **main processing script** `process_images.py` would need to be adjusted
+  - The **configuration files** `config.yaml` and `config.py` would need to be adjusted
+  - There would likely be additional dependencies to install

 **Possible Open-Source Alternatives**